Cloth-Foundation/Cloth/CODE_OF_CONDUCT.md

 ## Final Notes

 We are building something ambitious.
 The language is only as strong as the team behind it.
-Let’s work together in good faith to make Loom a language we’re proud of—and a team others aspire to join.
+Let’s work together in good faith to make Cloth a language we’re proud of—and a team others aspire to join.

 ---

 **Signed,**
-The Loom Language Team
+The Cloth Foundation